Email FacebookTwitterMenu burgerClose thin

 Add new clients and AUM at your desired pace with SmartAsset’s Advisor Marketing Platform.
 Sign up for a free demo today.

-Here are four things you can do to improve your advisory performance before jumping into a full training program.
+Here are five things you can do to improve your advisory performance before jumping into a full training program.

-As a financial advisor, your choice of niche is important.
+As a financial advisor, your niche matters.
 Your niche represents the market you want to target and indirectly, the problems you’re trying to solve for your clients.
-And the sooner in your career that you choose a niche, the better.
+Becoming a better advisor relies in part on selecting the right audience to serve sooner, rather than later.

-“By finding a niche, you’ll understand all of the most common pain points your clients are facing and become the expert in those areas,” says Justin Green, a certified financial planner and founder of Boston-based Assist FP.
+“By finding a niche, you’ll understand all of the most common pain points your clients are facing and become the expert in those areas,” says Justin Green, a Certified Financial Planner™ (CFP®) and founder of Boston-based Assist FP.

 So why does a niche make a difference?